aaronicsubstances/code-augmentor/README.md

 ## Artifacts to be published

-   * Standalone command line application will be published for use with any programming language, with the requirement of a Java 8+ execution environment (JRE).
+   * Standalone command line application will be published for use with any programming language.
    * Plugins will be published for Ant, Maven and Gradle for scripting with Groovy, and for easier integration with Java and Android IDEs.
    * Packages will be published for NodeJS, Python 3 and PHP 7.